Transparent Vs Translucent Vs Opaque Objects

 |Transparent objects do not block light, and so do not shed shadows.||Translucent objects partially block light, and so shed faint shadows.||Opaque objects blocks light completely, and so shed dark shadows.

 |Transparent objects are least dense.||Translucent objects have less denser molecules.||Opaque objects have most denser molecules.

 |Follows the law of refraction.||Do not follow the law of refraction.||Opaque objects do not follow the law of refraction.|

 |Spherical mirrors, lenses, spectacles, glass, water, etc.||Butter paper, tissue frosted glass, etc.||Wood, metal sheets, plastics, etc.

-The provided differentiation gives us information that how light behaves, absorbs, reflects, or gets scattered when it passes through different objects and it also describes the properties of the objects also.
+The difference informs us on how light behaves, absorbs, reflects, or gets scattered when it passes through different objects.
+It also describes the properties of the objects also.